womanonrails/womanonrails.com/_i18n/en/_posts/2019-06-12-ruby-pattern-matching.md

 Some time ago I wrote an article about <a href="{{ site.baseurl }}/elixir-pattern-matching" title="Elixir - How to fit to the pattern?">Pattern matching in Elixir</a>.
 I really like this idea.
 Now from Ruby version 2.7 we have **pattern matching in Ruby**!!!
 It is not the same like in Elixir, but it is a nice feature to have.
 Keep in mind that this is still an experimental feature, so it can change in the future versions of Ruby.
 Let's check out what we can do with pattern matching in Ruby.

-Before we start, let's remind ourselves **what is pattern matching?** Pattern matching is a way to specify some pattern for our data and if data are matched to the pattern we can deconstruct them according to this pattern.
+Before we start, let's remind ourselves **what is pattern matching?** Pattern matching is a way to specify a pattern for our data and if data are matched to the pattern we can deconstruct them according to this pattern.
 In other words: Pattern matching is choosing specific elements from data, based on defined rules.
 We can also say that pattern matching is like _regular expressions_ with multiple assignments not only for strings.

 In the beginning of _Pattern Matching in Elixir_ article, I started from **basic match operator** in Elixir.
-Because Ruby was created based on different concepts, then Elixir, we will not have anything like **match operator** in Ruby.
+Because Ruby was created based on different concepts than Elixir, we will not have anything like **match operator** in Ruby.
 We have normal **assignment**.
 So when in Elixir we can do:

 ```elixir
 iex> x = 4